MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-call-data-connector.md

 This article explains how to configure viewing Skype for Business server Call Quality Data using the Skype for Business Online Call Quality Dashboard(CQD) and Call Analytics(CA).
 This configuration can be done using a wizard built into the Skype for Business Server Control Panel or by using Skype for businesss Server Management Shell commands.

-Before configuring Call Data Connector(CDC), see the planning document for information about this feature, benefits, and requirements:  [Plan Call Data Connector](plan-call-data-connector.md).
+Before configuring Call Data Connector (CDC), all the required configurations must be complete.
+See the planning document for information about this feature, benefits, and requirements:  [Plan Call Data Connector](plan-call-data-connector.md).

 To perform these tasks, you will need to be authenticated to your Office 365 Tenant and be a Server Admin for Skype for Business Server and also a Global Administrator in Office 365.